 wanted to join their ranks after college was over.
 I was infected by

-this idea too, so now, about three and a half years later, I am on the
+this idea too, so about three and a half years later, I embarked on the journey.

-I am drawn to this kind of adventure because it allows me to be
+I was drawn to this kind of adventure because it allowed me to be

-self-sufficient and because it has a very clear instruction manual: you
+self-sufficient and because it had a very clear instruction manual: you

 walk.
 Real life is filled with goals that have a thousand different